Institutional Development Awards (IDeA) in Maine

 The University of New England offers master’s, doctorate, and certificate programs in biological and health sciences.

-The Bioscience Association of Maine (BioME) is a network of life science companies in Maine that provides networking opportunities for students and has a job board.
+The Bioscience Association of Maine (BioME) is a network of life science companies in Maine that provides networking opportunities for students and has a job board; also offer scholarships for life science students in Maine.

 The mission of the UMaine Institute of Medicine is to develop through innovative and coordinated research, education, and strategic partnerships transformative solutions that enhance the health and wellbeing of the citizens of Maine and beyond.